AlexanderMaxRanabel/y/README.md

 </details>

 ### Termux/Android
-On Termux, V needs some packages preinstalled - a working C compiler, also `libexecinfo`, `libgc` and `libgc-static`.
+On Termux, Y needs some packages preinstalled - a working C compiler, also `libexecinfo`, `libgc` and `libgc-static`.
 After installing them, you can use the same script, like on Linux/macos:
 ```bash